Cart 0

 WORLD MANTA DAY

-This year’s World Manta Day carries the theme “The Power of Protection”.
-It’s a global moment to spotlight the urgent need for stronger safeguards for manta and devil rays.
-Expect a wave of awareness actions, campaign activations, and inspiring content as we rally voices around the world to demand lasting protection.
+This year’s World Manta Day carried the theme “The Power of Protection”.
+It was a global moment that spotlighted the urgent need for stronger safeguards for manta and devil rays.
+A wave of awareness actions, campaign activations, and inspiring content helped rally voices around the world to demand lasting protection.

 24 NOVEMBER - 05 DECEMBER 2025